Scalable and Approximation-free Symbolic Control for Unknown Euler-Lagrange Systems: Symbolic Control for VCZ System

-\begin{contexample}{Running Example} Returning to the pendulum example, we consider the invariance specification: $\phi = \always X,$ with $X=[-0.2, 0.2]$, i.e., the pendulum’s angle should \textit{always} remain within a small neighborhood around the upright position.
+\begin{contexample}{Running Example} Returning to the pendulum example, we consider the invariance specification: $\phi = \always X,$ with $X=[-0.2, 0.2]$, i.e., the pendulum’s angle should \textit{always} remain within a small neighborhood around the upright position.\\ By selecting a VCZ radius $\lambda = 0.018$~rad, the modified specification becomes $\phi_\lambda = \always X_\lambda,$ with $X_\lambda=[-0.182,0.182]$.\\ This modification guarantees that if the pendulum trajectory $x(t)$ remains confined within the VCZ around $\xi(t)$, then the original specification $\phi$ is satisfied (as discussed in Theorem \ref{thm:red}). \end{contexample}